 ¨Demonstrate respect for self, others, and the environment

 - AVID Demonstration Site (only 2% of schools nationwide)

 - MCJROTC Naval Honor School

-OUSD Early College will be offered at OHS in Spring 2018.
+- OUSD Early College Program currently offered in conjunction with Santiago Community College.
 Students will have the opportunity to earn up to 12 college units per year during the school day while completing high school graduation requirements.
 There are several Dual Enrollment opportunities.